 Go here to read the feature article in Nuvo "The Write Life: making the cut in Indiana publishing"

 Rachel Sahaidachny holds an M.F.A. in Creative Writing from Butler University.
-Recent writing has been published in Southeast Review, Community of Writers Poetry Review, Nuvo, Red Paint Hill and others.
+She is co-editor of Not Like the Rest of Us: An Anthology of Contemporary Indiana Writers, associate editor of The Indianapolis Review, and former poetry editor for Booth: A Journal.
+Recent writing has been published in The Southeast Review, Radar Poetry, Community of Writers Poetry Review, Nuvo, Red Paint Hill and others.
 She was a finalist in the 2016 Radar Poetry Coniston Prize, and she was awarded first prize in the Wabash Watershed Indiana Poetry Awards.
 She has over a decade of management experience, principally with nonprofits.
 Today she puts this experience to good use, coordinating programs at the IWC.
 Rachel is dedicated to enhancing the lives of citizens in our community through her work.

 Educational Outreach Director

-Lyn Jones is the Education Outreach Director of the Indiana Writers Center, where she facilitates several urban outreach writing programs including Girls in Prison Speak, Sitting at the Feet of our Elders at Flanner House, Recording War Memories, and Special Needs Moms Writing.
-Lyn is passionate about literacy and has devoted her personal and professional life to teaching and writing with writers both in and out of the classroom.
+Lyn Jones is the Education Outreach Director of the Indiana Writers Center, where she has facilitated over 50 urban outreach writing programs including I Remember: Indianapolis Youth Write about Their Lives, Girls in Prison Speak, Sitting at the Feet of our Elders at Flanner House, Recording War Memories, Special Needs Moms Writing, and with Homeless Women of Wheeler.
+Lyn is passionate about both literacy and literary and has devoted her 27 years of professional life to teaching and writing with writers both in and out of classrooms.

-Lyn has a Bachelor of Arts in English Secondary Education from Purdue University, a Master’s Degree in Language and Literacy from Indiana University, and a doctorate in Adult, Higher, and Community Education from Ball State University.
-She is the author of the book Painless Reading Comprehension, several academic articles on topics ranging from collaborative writing to transformative education, and has presented at more than 75 local, state, and national conferences or workshops.
+Lyn holds a Bachelor of Arts in English Secondary Education from Purdue University, a Master’s Degree in Literacy, Language, and Culture from Indiana University, and a doctorate in Adult, Higher, and Community Education from Ball State University.
+She is the author of the popular educational book, Painless Reading Comprehension, several academic articles on topics ranging from collaborative writing to transformative education to disability studies, and has presented at more than 100 local, state, and national conferences or workshops.
+Lyn is also a creative narrative nonfiction writer who has published essays in the Indy Writes Book, Permission, Speak Your Story, and Autism Digest.

 Contact Lyn at email@example.com.